zanetagebka/nua-screeners/backend/README.md

 # Assignment

-Given a CSV file with a list of doctors and the days and times they work over the next week, create a program that has a method which takes the input file, a day name and a time in 24 hour format and prints out the list of available doctors.
+Given a CSV file with a list of doctors and the days they work over the next week, create a program that has a method which takes a day name and prints out the list of available doctors.

 The initial method might look something like:

 ```
-find_doctor('doctors.csv,' 'Tuesday',  '15:30')
+find_doctor('Tuesday')
 ```

 The output maybe be something like: